gctools-outilsgc/aurora-design-system/documentation/pages/buttons.md

 Buttons used in this design system have a minimum size of 30px by 30px.
 This is the typical size of a user's finger pad when using the application on mobile.
 For web this minimum size is also consistent.

-The more white-space _**padding**_ around a button, the more prominent the button appears on the page.
+The more white-space, padding, around a button, the more prominent the button appears on the page.
 Most buttons in this system use 15px of padding, unless are otherwise indicated.

 ## Labels